Number One: Teen Angels in Anguish. Cover by Barry Kamen.

 Includes a zombie strip drawn by Jonathan Ross.

 The first issue of BLAAM, which isn’t in the Internet Archive scan.
+(Update: All the issues of BLAAM may now be found here.)
 I’m sure the title was an acronym but if this was the case I can’t recall what it signified.
 (I still have my copies but they’re stuck in a box somewhere.)
 Lionel was responsible for the acronymic title of AARGH so it seems likely.
 Neil Gaiman’s strip in this issue was one of his earliest.

 Number Six: The Motown Issue.
 Cover by Trevs Phoenix.